MicrosoftDocs/bot-docs/articles/includes/snippet-deploy-without-bot.md

 **JS Bot:**
 1. Download web.config from [here](https://github.com/projectkudu/kudu/wiki/Using-a-custom-web.config-for-Node-apps) and save it into your project folder.
-1. Edit the file and replace all occurances of "server.js" with "index.js".
+1. Edit the file and replace all occurrences of "server.js" with "index.js".
 1. Save the file.

 Open a command-prompt, and navigate to the project folder.
 Run the following commands from the command line.